kyma-project/kyma/docs/headless-cms/03-03-markdown-documents.md

 type: Details
 ---

-The DocsTopic or ClusterDocsTopic CR supports various documentation formats, including Markdown (`.md`) documents.
+The DocsTopic or ClusterDocsTopic custom resource supports various documentation formats, including Markdown (`.md`) documents.
 Each `.md` file must consist of two parts: metadata and content.
 The following example illustrates the required structure:

 ```
 ---